A priori estimates for the derivative nonlinear Schr\"{o}dinger equation: The perturbation determinant

-Next, we show that $\alpha$ is conserved by term-by-term differentiation. \begin{proposition} Let $q \in C^\infty(\R;\mathcal{S})$ be a smooth global solution to \eqref{eq:dNLS} with \\ $\Vert q(0) \Vert_2 \leq c \ll 1$.
+Next, we show that $\alpha$ is conserved by term-by-term differentiation. \begin{proposition} Let $q \in C^\infty(\mathbb{R};\mathcal{S})$ be a smooth global solution to \eqref{eq:dNLS} with \\ $\Vert q(0) \Vert_2 \leq c \ll 1$.
 Then,

-\end{proposition} \begin{remark} In Section \ref{section:ConservationSobolevNorms} we see that $\alpha(\kappa;q)$ converges \emph{without smallness assumption} on the $L^2$-norm, but provided that $\kappa$ is sufficiently large.
+\end{proposition} \begin{remark} By Lemma \ref{lem:TraceEstimates} $\alpha(\kappa;q)$ converges \emph{without smallness assumption} on the $L^2$-norm, but provided that $\kappa$ is sufficiently large.
 However, we are not able to show bounds for the $B_{r,2}^s$-norm without $L^2$-smallness assumption. \end{remark} \begin{proof} In the following we omit taking the real part in \eqref{eq:PerturbationDeterminant} and will thus show that both real and imaginary part are conserved.
 Consider

 We note similar to the considerations from \cite[Section~4]{KillipVisanZhang2018}:

 and furthermore,

 Differentiating term-by-term, we find two terms $\frac{d}{dt} \alpha_l = A_l + B_l$, which are given by